Shop the best TV deals under $500 from Samsung, TCL, Hisense and Vizio

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Looking to upgrade your home theater setup?
-If you're hoping for eye-catching picture quality, clear sound and all the latest features for the best viewing experience, you may be thinking you'll need to shell out thousands—but you'd be wrong.
+TVs are a major investment, both as a home essential and a powerful piece of tech.
+If you're looking for eye-catching picture quality, clear sound and all the latest features for the best viewing experience, you may be thinking you'll need to shell out thousands—but you'd be wrong.
 In fact, brands including Samsung, TCL, Hisense and more offer quality screens, all for less than $500.

 Get deals and shopping advice delivered straight to your phone.
 Sign up for text message alerts from the experts at Reviewed.